 c.
 Reasonable modification for hunters with blindness may include a simple electronic device (such as a smartphone camera), incorporated or attached to the scope as otherwise prohibited by IDAPA 13.01.08.410.01.e, for use by the hunter or companion, only as a viewfinder or display screen to aid in aiming.

 03. Authority.
-Reasonable Modification Permits authorize holders to use equipment, as specified in the permit, that is otherwise prohibited in a special weapon season.
+Reasonable Modification Permits authorize holders to use equipment, as specified in the permit, that is otherwise prohibited.

 04. a.
 Expiration and Carrying.
-Reasonable modification permits expire no later than December 31 of the fifth year following the date of issuance, or the earlier ending of any shorter-term disability.
+Reasonable modification permits expire no later than December 31 of the fifth year following the issuance date, or the earlier ending of any shorter-term disability.

 b.
-A permit holder must carry a copy of the permit while hunting in any special weapon hunt in which the permit applies.
+A permit holder must carry a copy of the permit during any hunting in which the permit applies.

 NOTE: “Blindness is defined in Idaho Code 36-202(w) as “sight that does not exceed 20/200 as provided by the administrative guidelines of section 56-213, Idaho Code”